-The duration of the CPL training is planned at 17 months, which comprises 12.5 months in Australia for flight school & UPRT training, 4 months of ground school in India for the theoretical knowledge training and a further 2 weeks of license conversion training at the Gondia campus upon return from Australia.
+The duration of the CPL training is planned at 17 months, which comprises 12.5 months in the USA for flight school & UPRT training, 4 months of ground school in India for the theoretical knowledge training and a further 2 weeks of license conversion training at the Gondia campus upon return from the USA.
 The Airbus A320 type rating is planned at an additional 2 months.
-However, DGCA licensing, scheduling, cadet performance, weather, and any other delays will extend the duration of the cadet program.
+However, DGCA licensing, scheduling, cadet performance, weather, and any other delays will extend the duration of the cadet programme.

 |Note: Pricing is inclusive of appropriate taxes as per location.

 *As on date.
 Future fees structure will be applicable when you reach that stage.

 Candidates who are successful through the application stage will be invited to attend our Assessment Session.
 Testing and final selection for the IndiGo Programme is ongoing throughout the year.
 This process comprises three phases.

 Selection Phase 1: Written Test